How to Plan a Two-Week Southern U.S.A. Road Trip

 • The Bar-B-Q Shop

 *This one was Brian’s favorite growing up.
-He spent quite a few of his formative years in Bartlett, just outside of Memphis.
-My barbecue palate isn’t as discerning, but if you want the goods from a barbecue snob, start there!
+He spent quite a few formative years in Bartlett, just outside of Memphis.
+My barbecue palate isn’t as discerning, but if you want the goods from a barbecue snob, start there.

 From there, pick and choose how you’d like to spend your time using my weekend itinerary for Memphis.

-If you’re invested in this road trip guide, here are some things you shouldn’t miss if you’re short on time in Memphis, Tennessee:
+If you’re invested in this road trip guide, here are some things you shouldn’t miss if you’re short on time in Memphis:

-• Allow iconic Beale Street to suck you in with promises of live music and a good time.
+• Beale Street: Allow this iconic street to suck you in with promises of live music and a good time.
 This is where legends like Louis Armstrong and B.B.
 King found their footing.

-• Visit The Slave Haven Underground Railroad Museum.
-Hear a sobering retelling of the start of slavery in Memphis in a home linked to the Underground Railroad.
+• Slave Haven Underground Railroad Museum: Hear a sobering retelling of the start of slavery in Memphis in a home linked to the Underground Railroad.
+This is one of the most moving experiences we’ve had in the South to date.

-• Tour Sun Studio.
-This is where some of the biggest names in music history recorded many of their hits.
+• Sun Studio: This is where some of the biggest names in music history recorded many of their hits.
 Elvis Presley himself frequented Sun Studio in his early years.
 The studio is still a working studio today.

-• Spend a few hours at the National Civil Rights Museum, one of the best museums in Memphis.
+• National Civil Rights Museum: This is one of the best museums in Memphis.
 You’ll see the Lorraine Hotel while you’re there.
 That’s the site of the assassination of Dr. Martin Luther King, Jr., in 1968.

-• Learn all about Stax Records at the Stax Museum of American Soul Music.
-This is another legendary studio in these parts.
-Isaac Hayes and Otis Redding both recorded here.
+• Stax Museum of American Soul Music: Learn all about Stax Records at another legendary studio in these parts.
+Isaac Hayes and Otis Redding both recorded here, so you know this place has the goods.

 You’ll want to overnight in Memphis proper during this leg of your trip.
 Luckily, I have a guide to the best neighborhoods and Memphis accommodations for you to peruse.